 - The borrower submits a written cancellation request

 - The borrower has a good payment history

 - The borrower satisfies any requirement of the mortgage holder, such as:

 - Evidence that the value of the property has not declined below the original value

 - Certification that the borrower’s equity in the property is not subject to a subordinate lien

-If you like to learn more about Mortgage Insurance or how to cancel, contact one of our Loan Officers today!
+If you like to learn more, contact one of our Loan Officers today!